SantiagoCalderon1999/design-patterns-and-principles/Gang of four Design patterns/Structural patterns/Adapter/README.md

 ## Preferred approach

 The latter one (Object adapter) is the preferred solution as Class adapter may break Liskov substitution principle.
+Besides people would be able to use Customer methods and Employee methods in the same class.
+That would create a mess!